Plagiarism Checkers Guide

 BibMe is specifically marketed to the educational sector, mostly to students.

-Like most of the services on our list, BibMe has a free version and a paid premium plan.
+Like most of the services on our list, BibMe has a free essay checker and a paid premium plan.
 The free version is incredibly simplistic and I fear it may be useless to students regardless of their education level.

 As you can see above, they limit their free offerings to 20 suggestions for improving sentence structure, punctuation, writing style, and grammar.
 So, if you have more than 20 issues, you’re going to be missing out.
 It also offers no plagiarism checks whatsoever.